 18. Divide your paycheck

 Another really good cost-saving idea is to divide your paycheck.
 There is no specific template because every family spends their money differently but no matter what your pay is, dividing your paycheck will save you a lot of money.
-To divide your paycheck, make a budget in things like food and entertainment, and then plug in fixed amounts like your rent and insurance.
+To divide your paycheck, make a budget for things like food and entertainment, and then plug in fixed amounts like your rent and insurance.

 Once you have accounted for all your monthly expenses, make sure you don’t go over your budget and the rest of the money should go into your savings account.
 This is one of the most foolproof cost-saving ideas and almost every successful family does this.